markope/crossbarwww/website/crossbario/iotcookbook/Browser-Remote-Control.md

 **Reload** enables you to refresh content which is displayed remotely.

-**Navigating to another page** allows you to chain content, if you can modify all pages to load this control code.
+**Navigating to another page** allows you to chain content if you can modify all pages to load this control code.

 **Open a second tab & set its URL** enables you to sequence arbitrary web pages for display.
 (This requires allowing pop-ups for the domain the controlled page is served from.)